 Make sure your child is prepared to get out there and get some candy by creating this non-smelly, Halloween printing project.
-Most kids have experience with stamp-printing using their thumbs and hands, but now they can pull of their socks and see what it's like to print with their feet!
+Most kids have experience with stamp-printing using their thumbs and hands, but now they can pull off their socks and see what it's like to print with their feet!
 Your child will practice using his knowledge of direction by pressing his left and right feet on the correct sides of the paper, leaving enough space to write the infamous Halloween greeting, "Trick or treat!
 Smell my feet!
 Give me something good to eat!"
-You might want to tell you kid that when he's actually going around the neighborhood, he might want to stick to the traditional "Trick or Treat."
-That is, only if he wants to stay on the treat-givers good sides and gather all the sugary goodness he possibly can!
+You might want to tell your kid that when he's actually going around the neighborhood, he might want to stick to the traditional "Trick or Treat."
+That is, only if he wants to stay on the treat-givers' good sides and gather all the sugary goodness he possibly can!

 What You Need:

 - Black construction paper

 - Have your child help you lay out newspaper on the floor and place the black construction paper in the center of the paper.

 - Pour some white tempera paint into a paper plate.

 - Ask your child to point out his left foot.